ess-dmsc-dram/lewis-misc/docker/epics-gateway/README.md

 Old : gateway:quitFlag               0
 New : gateway:quitFlag               1
 ```
-Setting the `quitFlag` to 1 will, predictably, shut down the gateway.
+Setting the `quitFlag` to 1 will, predictably, shut down the gateway and its container.